 Your tutorial session will become a Hubb event webpage.
 Your tutorial Hubb event page will have the schedule of your tutorial events, with accompanying links to appropriate pre-recorded videos, slides or other materials.
 Embedded in your event page will also be a sli.do widget for text-based Q&A, polls, etc. and a link to the tutorial’s zoom session.

-The tutorial’s lecture and presentation components are pre-recorded, and you will use zoom for your interactive components, including live discussions, breakout rooms, presenter or user screen sharing, etc. As presenters, you will prompt attendees as to where they are expected to be in the session, e.g. watching a particular video, doing a hands-on activity, engaging an interactive zoom session, etc.
+For online tutorials, lecture and presentation components are pre-recorded.
+You will use zoom for your interactive components, including live discussions, breakout rooms, presenter or user screen sharing, etc. As presenters, you will prompt attendees as to where they are expected to be in the session, e.g. watching a particular video, doing a hands-on activity, engaging an interactive zoom session, etc.